Evthestrike/Snake/README.md

 Ensure that the latest version of stack is installed on your system.

-From the top-level repository run this command in the terminal:
+From the top-level repository folder run this command in the terminal:

 ```bash
 stack run